-Applications are sought from early-career individuals with a PhD in plant science, plant genetics, plant ecology, horticulture, or related discipline.
+Applications are sought from early-career individuals with a PhD in plant biology, evolution, plant genetics, plant ecology, horticulture, or related discipline.
 Applicants must have their PhD when they initiate their term at the Arboretum.
 Applicants should be well positioned to conduct original, independent research and to publish their findings in peer-reviewed publications.
 Applicants are expected to be fluent in English.

 Putnam Fellows are expected to publish the results of their research in professional or academic journals and present their work at professional meetings and workshops.
-Putnam Fellows are also expected to engage fully in the professional activities.
+Putnam Fellows are also expected to engage fully in the Arboretum community.
 While the primary work of Putnam Fellows is conducting original independent research that utilizes the living collections of the Arboretum, Putnam Fellows are also expected to work collaboratively with the staff of the Arboretum on other institutional efforts.
 Participation as an instructor for Arnold Arboretum education programs is encouraged, as is writing for Arnoldia, the Arboretum’s quarterly magazine.

 The fellowship is typically awarded for 2 years, pending a satisfactory progress report at the end of the first year.
 Putnam Fellows must initiate their term at the Arboretum within 12 months of notification.

 Fellowships are awarded through a competitive review process.
 To be considered for an award, online applications should include the following: